harvard-intouch/harvard-intouch.github.io/_pages/about-us.md

 **One-on-one chats:** We meet with anyone who wants to discuss a specific or personal topic in detail.
 Our conversations are always private and discrete.

+There are certain issues we are **not** trained to help with; for example,
+* We cannot provide a medical perspective or psychotherapy
+* We cannot provide mental health counseling
+* However, we can talk through issues and connect you with additional resources.

+Our **obligation** is to keep all chats are **private and discreet**.
+That is, we will not share any details of our conversations with faculty or administrative staff unless you request otherwise.
+There are a **few exceptions**:
+* Our faculty advisor will be notified of extenuating circumstances if we perceive threat of harm to self or others.
+* Issues of sexual harrasment must be reported, as required by Title IX.